monkeyatcomputer/bundoorascouts.org/_pages/about-scouting/parent-caregiver-information.md

  * And all can earn "trophies" - our peak awards like the Promise Challenge, Grey Wolf, and others.

 Parents are also very welcome to participate.
-In fact, they are integral to the success of the local Scout Group and your child's Scouting experience.
+In fact, they are integral to the success of Bundoora Scout Group and your child's Scouting experience.

-Parents and Leaders, and others who lead the local Scout Group, are on the same team.
+Parents and Leaders, and others who lead Bundoora Scout Group, are on the same team.

  * Many parents are Leaders and Adult Helpers.
  * Most Leaders are parents